clearbank/ozoneapi-dev-ui-portal/en-eu/docs/API Overview/ais.md

 [Accounts API](/perry/developer/documentation?resource=ukhub-clrb-portal&document=swagger/account-info-openapi.yaml#operations-tag-Accounts)

 ClearBank  members will have one or more of the following accounts:
-- ClearBank Operating Account
+- Operating Account
-- Customer Segregated Account
+- Customer Segregated Account or Customer Designated Account
-- Bare Trust Account
 - Client Money Account
 - Multi-Currency Account
 - Safeguarding Account